-BBC History Magazine’s 2018 poll listed 100 women who were voted to have had the biggest impact on world history, with scientist Marie Sklodowska Curie taking the top spot.
+BBC History Magazine’s 2018 poll listed 100 women who were voted to have had the biggest impact on world history, with scientist Marie Curie taking the top spot.
 Commenting on the result, president of the British Society for the History of Science Patricia Fara wrote: “Curie boasts an extraordinary array of achievements.
-She was the first woman to win a Nobel Price, first female professor at the University of Paris, and the first person – note the use of person there, not woman – to win a second Nobel Prize.”
+She was the first woman to win a Nobel Prize, first female professor at the University of Paris, and the first person – note the use of person there, not woman – to win a second Nobel Prize.”

 African-American activist Rosa Parks, remembered for her role in sparking the civil rights movement of the 1950s and 60s, took second place, while social reformer Emmeline Pankhurst was voted third – her campaign for women’s suffrage being particularly topical in the centenary year of the 1918 Representation of the People Act.
 Historian Shrabani Basu wrote that, between them, “the top three women are the bedrock of our modern society”.